deliriarte/Manifold-Learning/README.md

 The project is organized in two main folders:

-  \begin{itemize}
-  \item Feature extraction methods: this folder is subdivide into linear transformation models:
+ - Feature extraction methods: this folder is subdivide into linear transformation models:
-        \begin{enumerate}
-            \item 1.1 Principal Component Analysis
+    *  1.1 Principal Component Analysis
-            \item 1.2 Independent Component Analysis
+    * 1.2 Independent Component Analysis
-            \item 1.3 AE with linear activation function: it consist of one dense layer with a linear activation function.
+    * 1.3 AE with linear activation function: it consist of one dense layer with a linear activation function.
 This model is mainly to compare with the PCA (which the literature stated that they should be similar).
-        \end{enumerate}

         and non linear transformation models:
-        \begin{enumerate}
-            \item 1.1  AE with NON linear activation function: it consist of one dense layer with a non linear activation function (LeakyReLU).
+     * 1.1  AE with NON linear activation function: it consist of one dense layer with a non linear activation function (LeakyReLU).
-            \item 1.2  Convolutional Autoencoder applied directly to the stroke dataset.
+     * 1.2  Convolutional Autoencoder applied directly to the stroke dataset.
-            \item 1.3  Convolutional Autoencoder applied to the augmentated data obtained by mix-up strategy from the original dataset.
+     * 1.3  Convolutional Autoencoder applied to the augmentated data obtained by mix-up strategy from the original dataset.
-            \item 1.4  Transfer learning method using the Human Connectome Project (HCP).
+     * 1.4  Transfer learning method using the Human Connectome Project (HCP).

-        \end{enumerate}
-  \item Regularization: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.
+ -Regularization: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.
-\end{itemize}